quimcalpe/php-backbone/README.md

 php-backbone
 ============

 PHP shim to work transparently with REST and JSON requests, enables support in PHP for Backbone default behaviour.
-In other words, no need to use Backbone.emulateHTTP nor Backbone.emulateJSON flags for legacy servers.
+In other words, no need to use `Backbone.emulateHTTP=true;` nor `Backbone.emulateJSON=true;` flags for legacy servers.

 Usage
 =====